resttime/cl-liballegro/README.md

 Progress
 --------------
+Everything is pretty much added.
+One might require some familiarity with cffi to use the most out of the bindings.
+For now.

 **I won't work on the following sections because I am under the impression that Common Lisp has more suitable implementations or it just is not practical.